> COLLECTION > AIRCRAFT > SPECIAL INTEREST > V-1 Flying Bomb Replica

 Image: MARK J. CAIRNS

-History of the V-1 Flying Bomb
+History of the V-1 ”Doodlebug“ Flying Bomb

-The V-1 Flying Bomb, also known as the "Buzz Bomb" or "Doodlebug," holds a significant place in Second World War history.
-Developed by Nazi Germany during the war, it was the original "UAV" (Unmanned Aerial Vehicle) designed as a strategic "revenge" weapon.
-The V-1 was used primarily created to target major British cities and disrupt civilian morale.
+Developed by Nazi Germany during the end of the war, it was the original “UAV” (Unmanned Aerial Vehicle) or Cruise missile, designed as a strategic revenge weapon.
+The V-1 was used primarily created to target major British cities and disrupt civilian morale from 13th June, 1944.

 Its menacing presence and destructive capabilities made it one of the most feared weapons of the Second World War.